tfarina/isengard/c/cstyleguide.md

 ### Variable Names

+Use camelCase: start with a lowercase letter and capitalize the first letter of each subsequent word, using no separators.

 Name variables with nouns, noun phrases, or adjectives.

-Should be in mixed case (camelCase) with the first word in lower case and every other word starts with a capital letter.

 ```
 int maxSpeed;